 \paragraph{From thermodynamics to strings at a pinch.} By examining their thermodynamic properties, we find that the relative dominance of the non-uniform and uniform solutions differs between $d=4,5$ and $d=6$, as well as between the microcanonical and canonical ensembles: \begin{enumerate} \item[(a)] In the microcanonical ensemble of fixed mass and fixed circle length, uniform self-gravitating HP strings are preferred in $d=4,5$, while in $d=6$ the preferred phases are free strings.
 Non-uniform HP strings, including localized HP balls, are never the dominant microcanonical phase. \item[(b)] In the canonical ensemble of fixed temperature and circle length, non-uniform HP solutions always dominate in $d=4,5$.
-In $d=6$ uniform HP strings are the dominant phase, except very close to the Hagedorn temperature, where the description is in terms of free strings. \end{enumerate} Most of these features are hinted at by comparing the analytically known properties of uniform strings and localized balls, as we will do in the next section.
+In $d=6$ uniform HP strings are the dominant phase, except very close to the Hagedorn temperature, where the description is in terms of (nearly) free strings. \end{enumerate} Most of these features are hinted at by comparing the analytically known properties of uniform strings and localized balls, as we will do in the next section.
 However, this comparison is heuristic.
 To properly analyze the thermodynamic competition between uniform and non-uniform phases, we will explicitly construct the latter.
 Computing their thermodynamic properties then allows us to draw the conclusions outlined above.

-With these results in hand, we will revisit the questions posed at the beginning of the article and propose how string theory may resolve the pinching singularities in the evolution of unstable black strings.
+With these results in hand and incorporating the properties of black hole phases, we will revisit the questions posed at the beginning of the article and propose how string theory may resolve the pinching singularities in the evolution of unstable black strings.
 We will argue that the results of the HP formalism, although inherently limited to static configurations, can be meaningfully applied in the final stages of the GL instability.
 This is supported by recent evidence (\cite{Figueras:2025}, unpublished) that the pinching evolution of black strings decelerates as $\alpha'$ corrections to the gravitational action become significant and the black hole/string changeover is near.
 Therefore, the static HP solutions we have constructed can be the crucial transitional configuration leading to the non-singular endpoint of the GL instability.